seinecle/mk99/src/main/asciidoc/subdir/crms-in-the-age-of-data_temp_common.md

 - product managers with a tech culture (you), able to design and deploy a marketing strategy in a data intensive environment.
 - data scientists who will implement the strategy.
-- IT engineers to run the pumblery of the software.
+- IT engineers to run the software.

 //ST: !
 [start  = 3]
 c.
-Adequate organizational culture:
+Adequate ((organizational culture)):

 - This is probably the hardest part: making the top management, and the rest of the organization pay attention and believe in the possibilities afforded by these new way to manage customer relationships.
 - The organization needs to invest and devote enough operational resources to stop doing "business as usual" and develop a data-driven CRM.

 == The end
-//ST: The end
 //ST: !

 Find references for this lesson, and other lessons, https://seinecle.github.io/mk99/[here].